TascoGitGud/Google-Analytics-Session-Analysis-Using-SQL/README.md

 **💡 Observations:**

-Customers average 4 transactions per user in July—strong repeat purchase behavior.
+Customers average 4 transactions per user in July-strong repeat purchase behavior.
 Loyalty programs and personalized email recommendations should amplify this.

 ---